7.5.1 Residence/Off-Campus Policy

 If a student has documented special needs, the Office of Residential Life will make every effort to provide the most appropriate on-campus housing assignment, in consultation with health services, academic support services, counseling and wellness center or other appropriate college offices.

 A student is eligible for commuter status if he or she lives within a 60-mile driving distance of Ithaca College and is living at the home of a parent or legal guardian.
 Students seeking commuter status must complete a commuter request application (available at the Office of Residential Life) and receive written approval from the Office of Residential Life in order to be released from room and board charges.
 Students who cease to meet the criteria for commuter status will be required to reside on campus and will be billed for appropriate room and board charges.
 Any student who misrepresents him- or herself as a commuter student may be subject to disciplinary action under the student conduct code and may be billed for room and board charges.

 Undergraduate students who are not enrolled full time (i.e., for at least 12 credits per semester) at Ithaca College may be subject to removal from the residence halls at the discretion of the Office of Residential Life.
 However, dropping to part-time status does not automatically make a student exempt from living on campus.
 Any questions regarding part-time status should be directed to the Office of Residential Life.

 All students residing in College housing facilities (with the exception of apartments in the Quads, College Circle, and Garden Apartments) must participate in the College meal plan.
-A commuter meal plan is also available to apartment residents and off-campus students.
+The Carte Blanche, 14 and 10 meal plans are available for on-campus resident students.
+A commuter meal plan is also available only to apartment residents and off-campus students.
 Students who have special dietary needs should contact Dining Services.